On the $O(\frac{\sqrt{d}}{T^{1/4}})$ Convergence Rate of RMSProp and Its Momentum Extension Measured by $\ell_1$ Norm: Proof of Theorem

 where we use Assumption 3 and (\ref{l3-equ1}) in $\overset{(2)}\leq$.
 For the second term, we have

 where we use (\ref{l3-equ1}) again in $\overset{(3)}\leq$.
 Plugging the above two inequalities into (\ref{l3-equ2}), we have the conclusion. \end{proof}

-The next lemma is used to bound the norm of the gradient by the function value gap and the second order term. \begin{lemma} Suppose that Assumption 1 holds.
+The next lemma is used to bound the norm of the gradient by the function value gap and the second order term, where the latter corresponds to $\frac{|\g_i^t|^2}{\v_i^t}$ from the second order term in Taylor expansion. \begin{lemma} Suppose that Assumption 1 holds.
 Letting $\m^0=0$, we have

 Specially, denote $\sum_{t=1}^{K-1}\sum_{i=1}^d\frac{|\g_i^t|^2}{\v_i^t}=0$ when $K=1$. \end{lemma} \begin{proof} For the first part, as the gradient is $L$-Lipschitz, we have

 where we use (\ref{diff-z-x}) in $\overset{(1)}=$ and the update of $\x$ in $\overset{(2)}=$.
 From the update of $\m^k$ in Algorithm \ref{momentum}, we have